 What is the nurse patient ratio?

 Our priority is to ensure that our patients receive the highest standard of care and our nurse patient ratio is determined by the acuity and complexity of the care required.
-As a graduate you will generally care for 3-5 patients once completing the graduated work load.
+As a graduate you will work in a team of nurses in a collaborative care model.

 What level of Medical support is available to assist me with caring for my patients?